CodelyTV/kotlin-basic-skeleton/README.md

 6. Run all the checks: `./gradlew check`.
 This will do some checks that you can perform with isolated commands:
     1. [Klint](https://ktlint.github.io/) using [Spotless](https://github.com/diffplug/spotless): `./gradlew spotlessCheck`.
 If you want to fix style issues automatically: `./gradlew spotlessApply`.
     2. [Kotlin test](https://kotlinlang.org/api/latest/kotlin.test/): `./gradlew test`.
+7. To just run the project execute: `./gradlew run`
 7. Start coding!

 ## Helpful resources